Honest Ed's: History

 Honest Ed's gained fame for its marketing stunts, including loss leader specials.
 By 1968 the store was grossing $14 million annually.
 Mirvish's annual turkey giveaway before Christmas always received media attention; this annual event continued even after his death, until the Christmas season of 2015.
 Mirvish also threw birthday parties for himself from 1988 until his death, continued since then as anniversary parties for the store itself.
 At the street parties, there were free cakes, meals, hot dogs, candy, and giveaways.
 Crowds of Torontonians turned up with their children and stood in long lines to receive these handouts.
 The event was accompanied by live bands and balloons.

+Annual turkey giveaway

+One of the store's most famous traditions was its annual Christmas turkey giveaway.
+Started by Ed Mirvish in 1987, the event distributed thousands of pounds of free turkeys to community members who lined up around the block, often standing in the cold for hours.
+The event often featured guest volunteers, including Toronto mayors and athletes such as Pinball Clemons.
+The tradition continued even after Ed Mirvish's death, with the final public giveaway taking place in December 2015, prior to the store's closure.